 Professor Andrew Peterson and Dr. David Civil

-A recording of this event can be views via the Centre’s YouTube channel.
+A recording of this session can be found below.

-- What are the obstacles or barriers to the formation of a common good politics?
+- What are the obstacles or barriers to building formative institutions that bring citizens together, enable them to exercise civic virtue, and help communities to flourish?
 How might these challenges be overcome?

 Civic Virtues Through Service to Others